Sibulan – Tourist Spots in Negros Oriental

-On a clear day, the blue of the sky is reflected in the water of the Twin Lakes, Lake Balinsasayao and Lake Danao.
+One of the most visited Tourist Spots in Negros Oriental are the Twin Lakes of Sibulan.
+It is composed of two small but deep fresh water lakes called Lake Balinsasayao and Lake Danao.
+On a clear day, the blue of the sky is reflected in the water of the Twin Lakes, giving a perfect atmosphere for relaxation.
 The lakes are embraced on all sides by narrow mountains thick with exotic plant-life.
 When mist obscures the mountains, the area looks like something out of a fairytale or legend.
-Just like traveling to a mystical land in a story, getting to the Twin Lakes is something of an adventure, but once a visitor arrives, the relaxing atmosphere will wash away any unwanted stress.
+Just like traveling to a mystical land in a story, getting to the Twin Lakes is something of an adventure.
+Once a visitor arrives, the relaxing atmosphere will wash away any unwanted stress.

 Getting to the Twin Lakes